Add Databases to the SAP HANA Database Explorer

 For database type, choose SAP HANA Database.

-Note that an SAP HANA, express edition or on-premise database can have two types of databases; system and tenant.
+An SAP HANA, express edition or on-premise database can have two types of databases; system and tenant.
 This is known as multitenant.
 System databases are used to manage one or more tenant databases and are only applicable to on-premise systems.
 For further details, see Server Architecture of Tenant Databases.

 Provide the host, port, user name, password, and name to show in display.
 Below are instructions on how to obtain the host name and port number.